young-man-thinking

 • Interest rates: Compare the interest rates on your debts with the potential returns on your investments.
 If the interest rates on your debts are high, it may be more beneficial to prioritise debt repayment.

 • Timeframes: Evaluate your financial goals and the time you have available to achieve them.
-Investing is more suitable for long-term goals, while paying off high-interest debt may offer immediate benefits.
+Investing is ideal for long-term goals, while paying off high-interest debt can offer immediate benefits.

-• Risk tolerance: Assess your risk tolerance and comfort level with market fluctuations.
+• Risk appetite: It’s important to assess your risk appetite, also known as risk tolerance.
+This is how comfortable you are seeing market fluctuations potentially affect your investment balance.
 Investing carries risks, while paying off debt provides a sense of financial security.

-• Balance: Striking a balance between investing and paying off debt is possible.
-Consider allocating a portion of your available funds to both, allowing you to make progress on debt repayment while also benefiting from long-term investment growth.
+• Strike a balance: Why not invest and pay off debt?
+Allocate a portion of your available funds to both, to make progress on debt repayments while also benefiting from long-term investment growth.

 Need help with investing?